ApryseSDK/pdftron-flutter/API.md

 Name | Type | Description
 --- | --- | ---
-annotationList | List<[`Annot`](./lib/options.dart)> | If not null, export the XFDF string for the valid annotations; Otherwise, export the XFDF string for all annotations in the current document.
+annotationList | List of [`Annot`](./lib/options.dart) | If not null, export the XFDF string for the valid annotations; Otherwise, export the XFDF string for all annotations in the current document.

 Returns a Future.